awsdocs/aws-iot-sitewise-user-guide/doc_source/create-dashboards-using-aws-cli.md

   --dashboard-definition file://dashboard-definition.json
 ```
 The following JSON example for `dashboard-definition.json` defines dashboard with the following visualization widgets:
 + A line chart that visualizes total wind farm power in the upper left of the dashboard\.
 This line chart includes a threshold that indicates when the wind farm outputs less power than its minimum expected output\.
+This line chart also includes a linear regression trend line\.
 + A bar chart that visualizes wind speed for four turbines in the upper right of the dashboard\.
 This example represents the line and bar chart visualizations on a dashboard\.
 This dashboard is similar to the [example wind farm dashboard](monitor-data.md)\.